Momen-j/Atlus-Navigator/README.md

 ### Build Guide
 1. Clone the project repository.
 2. Run `npm install` to install the necessary dependencies.
-3. Create a `.env` file in the project's root directory and add a global var representing the discord bot token value (ex. `DISCORD_BOT_TOKEN = XXX`).
+3. Create a `.env` file in the project's root directory and add an environment variable representing the Discord bot token value (ex. `DISCORD_BOT_TOKEN = XXX`).
-4. Modify the mappings of the section `x-db-env` within `docker-compose.yml` to match your database credentials.
+4. If you want to change the default database credentials, modify the values in `x-db-env` within `docker-compose.yml`.
+These credentials will be used by the Postgres container when it starts.
 5. Run `docker compose build`.

 ## Find a bug?